codewars/docs/content/authoring/kata/create-first-kata.md

 ## Requirements

 To create a new kata, you need to earn the ["Create Kata" privilege](/references/gamification/privileges/).
-After reaching the required amount of 300 Honor points, the privilege is granted and you can select the **"New Kata"** option from their profile menu:
+After reaching the required amount of 300 Honor points, the privilege is granted and you can select the **"New Kata"** option from the profile menu:

 <div class="block dark:hidden">